Louth Derby: Notable games

-A game dubbed the most important Louth derby in over a decade, with both sides in the early stages of a relegation dogfight, Dundalk travelled to Weavers Park on bank holiday Monday knowing a win would take them off the bottom of the table.
+A game dubbed the "most important Louth derby in over a decade", with both sides in the early stages of a relegation dogfight, Dundalk travelled to Weavers Park on a bank holiday Monday knowing a win would take them off the bottom of the table.
 Drogheda United, just two points ahead of them, were gifted a chance at the start of the second half which Frantz Pierrot dispatched.
-When Drogs goalkeeper Jethren Barr was sent off with fifteen minutes to go, Jamie Gullan equalised from the resulting free kick and it appeared the momentum had switched to Dundalk.
-However, a free kick delivery from Evan Weir in the fourth minute of injury time found centre back Hayden Cann, who dramatically bundled the ball into the net securing a last gasp win for the ten-man hosts and a five point advantage on their fierce rivals.
+When the Drogheda goalkeeper Jethren Barr was sent off with 15 minutes to go, Jamie Gullan equalised from the resulting free kick and it appeared the momentum had switched to Dundalk.
+However, a free kick delivery from Evan Weir in the fourth minute of injury time found centre back Hayden Cann, who bundled the ball into the net securing a last gasp win for the ten-man hosts and a five point advantage on their derby rivals.